Boltz-2

 boltz predict, so the job arguments are passed directly to that CLI. - If your YAML does not include MSAs, set

-Use the default pattern shown on the New Job form: point Boltz-2 at your inputs directory, enable the hosted MSA server, and turn on potentials.
+Use the default pattern shown on the New Job form: point Boltz-2 at your inputs directory and turn on potentials.

 /inputs